 Every day you procrastinate adds an additional charge for each and every day you delay, and further from your goal of relatively cheap Thanksgiving flights.
 An analysis of FareCompare Turkey Day travel data from the past few years shows how bad it may get.

 - 2016: Fares rose an average of $6 per day.

 - 2017: Fares rose an average of $4 per day.

 - 2018: Fares rose an average of $3-$4 a day then jumped $5-$10 per day.

 Fares will rise on average $2 per day until Oct.
 16, then increase $3 a day until Nov.
 1, with a final hike of $5 a day through Thanksgiving.
 Note: Prices for nonstop flights will rise at a much higher rate.

 Tip: Shop now!
 It will only get worse.

 How to Find Deals

-At Thanksgiving, some will fly to Grandma’s house while others just want to get away.
-These tools will help both kinds of travelers.
+This time of year, some of us will look for cheap Thanksgiving flights to Grandma’s house, while others just want to go someplace fun.
+These tools help both kinds of travelers.